We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 The Hawk Hill 1 features Shimano BR-MT201 hydraulic disc brakes that offer instant and enormous stopping power in both dusty and wet conditions.
 The front disc uses a 180mm front brake rotor and a 203mm rear brake rotor that combine to offer potent braking action whenever needed.

-Using the MultiTrac suspension system with a single pivot, you get a better handling out of this bike.
+Using the MultiTrac suspension system with a single pivot, you get better handling out of this bike.
 You’ll sense and respond to your terrain better as you ride up and down the trails.

 This suspension system receives a complimentary enhancement from Hawk Hill’s RockShox Recon Silver RL fork that has a travel of 130mm.
 It comes equipped with a solo air spring, and compression and rebound adjustment, keeping you in control of your bike despite bumpy terrain.